IMperiumX/CineRank/README.md

 ## **Contact**

 If you have any questions or need help with the project, feel free to reach out to [your email address or GitHub username].

+## Movie Ranking Engine

+`CineRank` includes a powerful movie ranking engine designed to provide personalized movie recommendations.
+The engine leverages a combination of data-driven factors and user preferences to generate dynamic rankings.

+### How It Works

+1. **Weighted Factors:**

+   - **Popularity (TMDB):** Indicates general interest and trendiness.
+   - **Vote Average (TMDB):** Reflects critical and audience reception.
+   - **Vote Count (TMDB):** Provides context to the average; higher counts mean more reliable averages.
+   - **Revenue (if available):** Commercial success can be an indicator of quality or popularity.
+   - **Recency:** Recent movies might be more relevant to users.
+   - **User Ratings:** Personalized ratings directly influence recommendations.
+   - **Genre Preferences:** User-selected genres are boosted in the rankings.

+2. **Normalization & Scoring:** Each factor is normalized to a standard scale and combined using a weighted formula.
+The weights determine the importance of each factor, allowing for customization of the ranking logic.